AlexStack/Laravel-CMS/README.md

 [![image](docs/images/min/styleci.svg)](https://github.com/AlexStack/Laravel-CMS/releases)
 [![Latest Stable Version](https://poser.pugx.org/alexstack/laravel-cms/v/stable)](https://github.com/AlexStack/Laravel-CMS/releases)

--   Free, open-source Simple Bootstrap Laravel CMS for any EXISTING Laravel 5.x or new Laravel 6 website.
+-   Free, open-source Simple Bootstrap Laravel CMS for any EXISTING Laravel 6.x or 5.x or new Laravel 7 website.
 -   Only add a few database tables with a prefix, not effect your existing database tables.
 -   You can easily custom the database table names, the page URL path(route) and the template(theme)
 -   Website is ready after install.
 Easy to use, simple enough but flexible.
--   Basic Laravel 5.x /Laravel 6.x syntax and blade template, no need to learn a new "language"
+-   Basic Laravel 7.x /Laravel 6.x / Laravel 5.x syntax and blade template, no need to learn a new "language"

-## How to install & uninstall (Support Laravel 5.x & Laravel 6.x)
+## How to install & uninstall (Support Laravel 7.x & Laravel 5.x)

 ```php
 // Make sure you already configured the database in the .env